OCB7D2D/OcbCrookedDeco/README.md

 - `crd set ${type} ...`: Set options for `type`
 - `crd block ${block} ${type}`: Set `block` to `type`

+## Debug Mode F3 Panel Info

+Use the debug mode (console `dm`) and F3 info panel to see which crooked type a certain block has.
+Remember to press left-shift to target the actual focused block.

 ## Changelog

 ### Version 0.4.2

 - Fix issue with short grass being to "pointy"
 - Avoid re-randomization when ground is damaged
+- Add crooking configs for 419 additional blocks
+- Add crooked config info to F3 debug mode panel

 ### Version 0.4.1